rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 ## Initial Setup

 Open a terminal window by clicking on the little black box icon

-Create a new directory that will store all of the files created in this lab.

-    rm -rf ~/Desktop/picrust_tutorial
-    mkdir -p ~/Desktop/picrust_tutorial
-    cd ~/Desktop/picrust_tutorial

 Now we need to download the data using 'wget':

     wget https://www.dropbox.com/sh/a35f90j8eh3r23j/AADzQ9zLrEud5xHAHG8kKxlua?dl=1 -O picrust_data.zip

-Now decompress the data using "unzip" command:
+Now decompress the data using "unzip" command and change into that directory:

     unzip picrust_data.zip
-    rm picrust_data.zip
+    cd picrust_data

 ## Running PICRUSt
 In your working directory you should have an OTU table called "otus.biom" and a mapping file "map.tsv".
 The OTU table has been produced within QIIME using the GreenGenes reference database.
 The mapping file is just a tab-delimited text file that has sample ids in the first column and a couple of additional columns with metadata for each sample.
 Take a look at these files: